Characteristics

 • The cutting edge will have more robustness (the angle of the cutting edge being generally higher, there is more material behind the cutting edge).
 However, there will be less of a razor edge for fine cuts.

-• Sharpening is easy and can be done with a water grinder or a whetstone.
+• Sharpening is easier and can be done with a water grinding wheel.

 • Variant of the previous one.
 Convex bevels will improve food penetration and allow a razor-sharp edge.